-You may apply for both a bear hunting permit and a restricted pursuit permit bonus point.
+You may apply for both a bear hunting permit and a restricted pursuit limited-entry permit bonus point.

-For detailed information on how your bonus points work in the drawing, visit wildlife.utah.gov/huntingpermits.
+For detailed information on how your bonus points work in the drawing, visit wildlife.utah.qov/huntingpermits.

 Are you eligible to apply?